Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Limit Distribution Theory for Smooth Wasserstein Distance

-We next show that the cumulative distribution function (CDF) of the limiting variable can be estimated via the bootstrap \cite[Chapter 3.6]{VaWe1996}.
-To that end we first need to guarantee that the distribution of $L_P^{\mspace{1mu}\sigma}$ has a Lebesgue density that is sufficiently regular.
+We next show that the cumulative distribution function (CDF) of the limiting variable in Theorem \ref{thm: CLT for W1} can be estimated via the bootstrap \citep[Chapter 3.6]{VaWe1996}.
+To that end we first need to guarantee that the distribution of $L_P^{\mspace{1mu}\sigma}$ has a Lebesgue density that is sufficiently regular (see Appendix \ref{SUPP: bootstrap proof}).

 \begin{lemma}[Distribution of $L_P^{\mspace{1mu}\sigma}$] Assume that Conditions \eqref{eq: condition W1} holds and that $P$ is not a point mass.
 Then the distribution of $L_P^{\mspace{1mu}\sigma}$ is absolutely continuous w.r.t. the Lebesgue measure and its density is positive and continuous on $(0,\infty)$ except for at most countably many points. \end{lemma}